 I expect to use the iClicker Cloud in every class, so sign in to this account before the start of class-you are responsible for having it functional when you need it.
 In order to receive credit, you need to register your iClicker account before the second class [i.e., Jan.
-12 before 8:00 a.m.].
-If you enrol in the class after January 12th, register your iClicker account as soon as possible.
+10 before 2:00 p.m.].
+If you enrol in the class after January 10th, register your iClicker account as soon as possible.
 Let me know when you registered late so that I can adjust the marks for the clicker questions you missed.